 (Battcon Technical Committee) Curtis has 25 years of experience in telecom power and has been published numerous times.
 He is a former Battcon Battery Person of the Year, former vice-chair of ATIS-STEP, member of the Intelec Executive Committee, and presently vice chair of IEEE PES ESSB.
 Outside of work, his interests include Spanish, Scouting, and basketball and soccer refereeing.

-(Battcon Technical Committee emeritus) Allen is a 38 year veteran of the battery-backed power industry.
+(Battcon Technical Committee emeritus) Allen is a 40 year veteran of the battery-backed power industry.
 He has worked in all aspects of the field, including DC power systems, UPS, and batteries.
 Allen is one of the initiators and founders of Battcon and has acted as co-chair and moderator for 17 years.
 He has contributed to IEEE, ATIS, BICSI, NFPA and other code and standards setting bodies.
 Allen has had numerous articles and technical papers published in industry magazines and journals and has presented many times at national and international conferences.
-He has chaired the battery portion of the Power Systems World conference for 16 years and was, for several years, a contributing editor for Power Quality Assurance magazine.
+For several years, he was a contributing editor for Power Quality Assurance Magazine.
 He is the original author of the Power Distribution chapter of the Telecommunications Distribution Methods Manual published by BICSI.
+Allen is a Senior Member of the IEEE and is honored to be a member of the Battcon Hall of Fame.

 Bill Cantor, Engineer, TPI